 A red square increasing in size and reducing to a size of 2 when the size reaches 5, thus appearing to be pulsing

-Export the MyGame client so that it can be used via the engine.

-export default MyGame;

-Start the game loop upon the loading completion of the window.onload function.
+Start the game loop from the window.onload function.
 Notice that a reference to an instance of MyGame is passed to the loop.

 window.onload = function () {